AmitXShukla/MNJIC/README.md

 <span style="color:green"> ng serve</span><br>

-at this point to make sure, app displays footer statement and is running fine.<br>
+at this point to make sure, app displays footer statement and is running fine.

 <h4>add a new header</h4>